microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
->Provide snippets that use explicit tab stops to guide the user and use nested placeholders such as this example for `groovy`
+>Provide snippets that use explicit tab stops to guide the user and use nested placeholders such as this example for `groovy`:
 >
 >```json
 >"key: \"value\" (Hash Pair)": {